KivalEvan/BeatSaber-JSMap/README.md

 #### Styling & Documentation

-- Use `deno fmt` for standard formatting.
+- Use `deno fmt` for standard formatting
-  - Do not change `deno.json` configuration.
+  - Do not change `deno.json` configuration
-- File names shall use camel case.
+- File names shall use camel case
-- Exported types, interfaces, fields, and functions should be accompanied by JSDoc comment right above its definition.
+- Exported types, interfaces, fields, and functions should be accompanied by JSDoc comment right above its definition
-  - Function/method should provide usage example.
+  - Function/method should provide usage example

 #### Coding

-- Top-level function shall use regular function.
+- Top-level function shall use regular function
-- No third-party dependencies shall be used outside of examples, extensions, and tests.
-(Exception when absolutely necessary is Deno standard module)
+- No third-party dependencies shall be used outside of examples, extensions, and tests (Exception when absolutely necessary is Deno standard module)
-- Avoid circular imports.
+- Avoid circular imports

 ## Planned